-Sweden ends forced sterilisation of sex change patientsJanuary 10th, 2013 in Health
+Sweden ends forced sterilisation of sex change patientsJanuary 10, 2013 in Medicine & Health / Health

 Sweden will no longer require sex change patients to be sterilised after a law banning the practice entered into force on Thursday.

 The Stockholm administrative court of appeal recently ruled that the practice of forced sterilisations, which dated back to a 1972 law on sexual identity, was unconstitutional and in violation of the European Convention on Human Rights.